AQUARIUM LIGHTING, Guide to Complete Facts & Information

-What is also noteworthy is the latest patented version of even the newest Cree emitters (such as the XT-E, XB-D, & ML-E) are not available over the counter to even to the majority of LED builders (including AI or EcoTech) that do NOT have the patent rights.
+What's noteworthy is the latest patented version of even the newest Cree emitters (such as the XT-E, XB-D, & ML-E) are not available over the counter to even to the majority of LED builders (including AI, EcoTech, BML) that do NOT have the patent rights.

-Far worse yet would be the cheaper no name emitters used by manufacturers such as BaiSheng, Epistar & others and sold under a plethora of other names for so-called aquarium use; these use daylight emitters that can vary widely in Kelvin Color output from only 2000K to 6500K and are in reality totally useless for aquarium use other than just plain light!
+Far worse yet would be the cheaper no name emitters used by manufacturers such as BaiSheng, Epistar, & others sold under a plethora of other names for so-called aquarium use.
+These use daylight emitters that can vary widely in Kelvin Color output from only 2000K to 6500K and are in reality totally useless for aquarium use other than just plain light!

 Think about why a CFL 10,000K daylight is so much different and more expensive than a common household CFL sold in hardware stores, or the many decorative LED aquarium lights or even those for home or flashlight use.
 Try using one of these to grow your delicate coral or plants (the answer is they will not).
 This is the reason most earlier LED aquarium lights were not adequate for supporting life properly until about 2008.